37 Filipino Foods to Try in 2025

 Common Filipino Spices

-• Bay laurel leaf: Bay leaves are commonly used in soups and stews like tinola or sinigang.
+• Bay Laurel Leaf: Bay leaves are commonly used in soups and stews like tinola or sinigang.
 They provide a mild, herbaceous flavor that smooths and heightens other ingredients in the pot.

 • Garlic: Almost every culture worldwide loves garlic.
-This strong, earthy and slightly sour ingredient is vital for creative savory dishes like adobo and dipping sauce.
+This strong, earthy and slightly sour ingredient is vital for creative, savory dishes like adobo and dipping sauce.

 • Ginger: Ginger has an easily recognizable spicy and sour kick.
 It’s a spice that will warm you up from the inside with its buzzing flavor, making it perfect for Filipino foods like tinola.